-- 1. Open the Project Inventory tab for the desired project (see Displaying Project Inventory). - Click an inventory item from the Inventory Items list. - 3.
-Select the Associated Files tab in the inventory details to view the list of files associated with the selected inventory item.
+- 1. Open the Project Inventory tab for the desired project (see Displaying Project Inventory). - 2.
+Click an inventory item from the Inventory Items list.

+- 3. Select the Associated Files tab in the inventory details to view the list of files associated with the selected inventory item.
 Each file entry shows the following: - Alias-The unique, user-defined name provided during scanner setup (for a Scan Server or a remote scan agent) to represent its scan-root path containing the codebase in which the file is located.
-The alias provides a name that is more meaningful than the scan-root path. - File Path-The file's path relative to the scan-root path on instance hosting the scanner. - 4.
+The alias provides a name that is more meaningful than the scan-root path. - File Path-The file's path relative to the scan-root path on instance hosting the scanner. - If you have Analyst permissions, the path is hyperlinked to open to the file's File Details tab in the Analysis Workbench, where you can view file evidence.
+If necessary, while in the Analysis Workbench, you can also add or remove files associated with the inventory.
+If you do not have Analyst permissions, the path remains in plain text. - 4.
 When you have finished viewing associated files, select another tab or click another item listed in the Inventory Items pane.